autocrypt/autocrypt/doc/level1.rst

 around secret key sharing in subsequent Autocrypt specifications.

 We designed Level 1 to be relatively easy for developers to adopt.
-There is detailed guidance on protocol, internal state and usability issues.
+There is detailed guidance on protocol, internal states and user interface concerns.
 We have a good track record of supporting new implementers.
 Please don't hesitate to ask back and send comments.